Spring Boot: integration of JSON binding libraries

 class uses the specific Jackson’s @JsonProperty

-annotation in order to generate the JSON response exactly as shown above.
+annotation to generate the same JSON response as shown above.

 import com.fasterxml.jackson.annotation.JsonProperty;